Mr-Milk/circDraw-py/README.md

 ![](/src/circDraw-upload-fts-multiple.png)

 #### 2. Upload file with init file
 circDraw-upload also supports upload file from one init file to avoid tedious typing through command line.
 You can specify the uploaded filename, file type and its origin species in a single csv file.
-The cvs file should follow the following format with "," seperate each column:
+The cvs file should follow the following format with "," seperating each column:

 Upload filename | Upload file type | Origin species
 --- | --- | ---